-The first stop was on a beach close to the road for some selfies.
+The first stop was on a beach near the road for selfies.

 But eventually, we managed to reach the right road.
-We went on in the general direction of Khura Buri, passing the night in a nice bungalow at Bun Piya Resort.
+We went in the general direction of Khura Buri, passing the night in a lovely bungalow at Bun Piya Resort.

 However, as anyone married can imagine, our little misdirection was not so easily explained to my wife!

 After the initial worry over what happened to us came the suspicion of how “convenient” it was that we ended up going off on our own.
 Thank goodness for cell phones!
-I could tell her about what happened right away, and the situation calmed down quickly.
+I could tell her what happened immediately, and the situation calmed down quickly.

 Most Thai girls are notoriously protective of their husbands, and our veering off the road required a good 10 minutes of discussion to make sure it was understood that this was an innocent mistake and not a planned deviation.